ncatlab/nlab-content/pages/9/9/4/6/6499/content.md

 ## Idea

 Global [[analytic geometry]] is a developing subject that gives an alternative/complementary approach to scheme theory in [[arithmetic geometry]] and [[analytic number theory]].
 The starting point of this theory is in Vladimir Berkovich's book about spectral theory and non-archimedean analytic geometry.
-It was then developped further by [[Jérôme Poineau]].
+It was then developed further by [[Jérôme Poineau]].

-Many interesting results on polynomial equations can be proved using the mysterious interactions between algebraic, complex analytic and p-adic analytic geometry.
+Many interesting results on polynomial equations can be proven using the mysterious interactions between algebraic, complex analytic and p-adic analytic geometry.
 The aim of global analytic geometry is to construct a category of spaces which contains these three geometries.

 ## Motivation
  {#Motivation}